akpansari/Zoho_London_Workshop/README.md

-# Zoho_Sydney_Workshop
+# Zoho Creator Sydney Workshop

-Zoho Creator Sydney Workshop.
+HTML Pages Session.
 28th and 29th September Workshop 2016.

 Repository for all the HTML Files  has been shared here.